Tummy Tuck Recovery

 How Long Does the Swelling Last?

-9 Tips for Reducing Swelling After a Tummy Tuck
+9 Tips For Reducing Swelling After a Tummy Tuck

 Take the Time to Rest

 After your abdominoplasty, it’s important to give your body time to heal and recover.
-Not only does this mean avoiding strenuous activity, such as intense cardiovascular exercise or weight training, following your surgery, but it’s also important to make sure you get enough sleep.
+Not only does this mean avoiding strenuous activity, such as intense cardiovascular exercise or weight training following your surgery, but it’s also important to make sure you get enough sleep.
 Allowing your body to rest will keep your immune system strong, and allow it to focus on healing your midsection from your tummy tuck procedure.

 Follow a Healthy Diet

 You can help encourage your immune system to heal following your surgery by fuelling your body with healthy, nourishing foods.
-Opt for healthy foods that are high in protein, which will help your body to repair its tissues following your surgery, as well as foods that are high in vitamins C and A. Try to eat meals that feature mainly lean proteins, whole grains, and vegetables, and limit your intake of simple carbohydrates as these types of foods can cause bloating and discomfort.
+Opt for healthy foods that are high in protein, which will help your body repair its tissues following the surgery, as well as foods that are high in vitamins C and A. Try to eat meals that feature mainly lean proteins, whole grains, and vegetables, and limit your intake of simple carbohydrates as these types of foods can cause bloating and discomfort.
 It’s also important to ensure you’re getting adequate fiber in order to maintain good digestion.

-In addition, it’s best to avoid eating foods that may cause gastrointestinal distress or discomfort, such as foods that are high in fat and sugar, dairy products (if you are lactose intolerant), or foods that naturally cause gassiness, such as beans and foods that are high in starch.
+Additionally, it’s best to avoid eating foods that may cause gastrointestinal distress or discomfort, such as foods that are high in fat and sugar, dairy products (if you are lactose intolerant), or foods that naturally cause gassiness, such as beans and foods that are high in starch.

 Reduce Your Sodium Intake

 Too much salt can cause bloating, which can cause discomfort and impede your body’s healing process.
 Try to eat foods that are low in sodium, and adjust the amount of salt you use to season your food when preparing meals at home.

 Drink Lots of Water

 Staying hydrated is key to encouraging your body to heal.
 Try to drink plenty of water throughout the day, and avoid alcohol and caffeinated beverages, which can dehydrate you.